 Greece votes on budget to unlock aid

-A separate austerity and reform package, also a condition of resuming the bailout and unlocking more than 30 billion euros in aid from the International Monetary Fund and European Union later this month, was approved on Wednesday by a thin majority.
+Securing both pieces of budget-cutting legislation has been a condition of renewing bailout funding and unlocking more than 30 billion euros in financing from the International Monetary Fund and European Union later this month.

-"Today we must demand sacrifices so there is hope for future generations," Finance Minister Yannis Stounaras said in parliament on Saturday.
+"Today we must demand sacrifices so there is hope for future generations," Finance Minister Yannis Stounaras told parliament on Saturday.
 "Re-establishing our credibility is our only passport to recovery."

 According to the budget draft, the Mediterranean state's economy will shrink for its sixth year running, by 4.5 percent.

 The budget deficit will be 5.2 percent of gross domestic product (GDP), down from 6.6 percent expected this year.
-But once debt maintenance costs are removed, Greece will show a tiny surplus for the first time in decades.
+But once the cost of paying interest on its huge debt is removed, Greece will show a tiny surplus for the first time in decades.

-These deficit figures assume Athens' lenders will extend a deadline for it to narrow it fiscal shortfall by two years in exchange for the new belt-tightening package.
+These deficit figures assume Athens's lenders will extend a deadline for it to narrow its fiscal shortfall by two years in exchange for the new belt-tightening package.

 The biggest cost-reductions next year are pension cuts of up to 15 percent for almost half the total 9.4 billion euros in budget savings and public wages cuts of 1.2 billion.

 Greece's fiscal adjustment has hit workers more than the wealthy elite.
-This has become a sore point in the nation of 10 million, where media have published lists of bankers, lawyers, shipping magnates who they say moved cash to Switzerland.
+This has become a sore point in a nation where media have published lists of bankers, lawyers and shipping magnates who they say have moved cash to Switzerland.

 "It's always the same.
 The poor pay and no one touches the rich and the tax evaders.
 Winter is coming and I can't afford heat," said 41-year-old housewife Angeliki Petropoulou.